ViralBiyawala/Web-MHA/README.md

 - Interactive platform for user interaction and support
 - Forum for users to share experiences and seek advice
 - Machine learning-based content analysis for identifying concerning posts
-- Data analytics dashboard for administrators to track user engagement and trends
 - Accessibility features to ensure inclusivity for all users
 - Responsive design for optimal viewing across devices